Strategic Stoicism

 Justice (δικαιοσύνη): To never move out of cruelty or malice, but only when and how necessary to achieve virtuous victory, and nothing more.

-Temperance (σωφροσύνη): To never move out of anger, jealously, ego, pride, or any other passion.
+Temperance (σωφροσύνη): To never move out of anger, jealousy, ego, pride, or any other passion.

 In this way, the Stoic warrior is virtuous, never descending into barbarism or cruelty for the sake of cruelty, and never simply “following orders.”
 Strategic Stoicism, like all Stoicism, demands virtue and reason rule.
-The Stoic warrior is not constrained by this, but empowered by it.
-The differences between strategic, practical, and pure Stoicism can be seen in the following inner dialogs.
+The Stoic warrior is not constrained by this but empowered by it.

 Pure Response: An insult is only harmful if I assent to its meaning.
 If it is true, I reform.
 If false, I remain unmoved.
 In both cases, I preserve virtue and control by withholding judgment from externals.